cherryraichu/320Experiment/content/index.md

 ---
-title: CMSC320 - Publishing your Final Project to the Web!
+title: Publishing your Project with Github Pages
 ---

 Congratulations on finishing your CMSC320 final project.
 In this article, we're going to walk you through the very last step of your project...publication to the internet!